storacha/RFC/rfc/github-org-migration.md

     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [js-libp2p-multistream-select](https://github.com/web3-storage/js-libp2p-multistream-select)
     - Reduces roundtrips. do you speak this with data right away so one less roundtrip.
 IPFS network peers do speak same protocols.
-    - [ ] Check for deps on @web3-storage/multistream-select
-    - [ ] Check for deps on maybe dagula
+[It's no longer used](https://github.com/search?q=org%3Aweb3-storage+js-libp2p-multistream-select&type=code).
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [w3up-client-components](https://github.com/web3-storage/w3up-client-components)